 Interdisciplinary learning is a cornerstone of the Tufts education.
-The world's problems are not divided neatly into categories - and we believe your education shouldn't be either.
-A Tufts education will offer you the flexibility to explore a wide range of ideas while encouraging you to connect them across disciplines and ideas in order to prepare you to be an effective problem solver in an interconnected world.
+The world's problems are not divided neatly into categories—and we believe your education shouldn't be either.
+A Tufts education will offer you the flexibility to explore a wide range of ideas while encouraging you to connect them across disciplines, preparing you to be an effective problem-solver in an interconnected world.

 Tufts uses grants to encourage interdisciplinary research among faculty and students as well.
 These grants are used to improve wound healing, establish a wildlife tissue bank at Tufts, or create films that encourage work in the digital humanities.